 Scouting makes a direct and positive impact on the community by teaching positive values and leadership skills to youth.
 Every year, Scouts and their leaders contribute thousands of volunteer hours to their local communities.
 Sharing time with the aged in the local community, helping with Clean Up Australia Day, Harmony Day and planting trees to help with the Murray Darling River Rescue are just a few examples of the commitment Scouts make to their communities.

 Who can join?

-The Montmorency Scout Group is open to all boys and girls from age 8 and up.
-We currently run a Cub Section (8 - 10 year olds) a Scout Section (11 - 14 year olds) and Venturer Section (15 - 17 year olds).
+The Montmorency Scout Group is open to all boys and girls from age 5 and up.
+We currently run a Joey Section (5 - 7 year olds), a Cub Section (8 - 10 year olds), a Scout Section (11 - 14 year olds) and a Venturer Section (15 - 17 year olds).
+There are a number of Rover Crews that meet throughout the district and more information can be provided about how to join Rovers through our inquiry form on the home page.
 Adults are welcome to join as Leaders or Parent Helpers.

 Where are we located?